 Fares under the new four-zone structure are designed to be at or below pre-pandemic levels.
-If approved, the proposed fares will go into effect February 1, 2024.
-The existing 10 fare zones would be replaced with four zones for One-Way tickets, weekday Day Passes, and Monthly Passes.
-Trips not originating or terminating downtown would receive the lowest fare to grow new types of ridership.
+The adopted fares will go into effect February 1, 2024.
+The existing 10 fare zones will be replaced with four zones for One-Way tickets, weekday Day Passes, and Monthly Passes.
+Trips not originating or terminating downtown will receive the lowest fare to grow new types of ridership.
 Promotional fares introduced during the pandemic are being discontinued.

-The 10-Ride Ticket would be replaced with a new fare product, a Day Pass 5-Pack.
-The 5-Pack would only be available on the Ventra app and priced the same as the current 10-Ride Ticket.
-The passes in the 5-Pack would not need to be used on consecutive days and could be used on any five days within a 90-day period after purchase.
+The 10-Ride Ticket will be replaced with a new fare product, a Day Pass 5-Pack.
+The 5-Pack will only be available on the Ventra app and priced the same as the current 10-Ride Ticket.
+The passes in the 5-Pack will not need to be used on consecutive days and could be used on any five days within a 90-day period after purchase.
 Passes in the 5-Pack could be shared by up to five people traveling together.

-Incremental Fares, which are a surcharge to travel beyond the zones indicated on the ticket, would be discontinued.
-The proposed changes to the fare structure would not change the following fare products and prices:
+Incremental Fares, which are a surcharge to travel beyond the zones indicated on the ticket, will be discontinued.
+The changes to the fare structure will not change the following fare products and prices:

-- The \$30 Regional Connect Pass would be available to Monthly Pass buyers for unlimited rides on CTA and Pace. - The \$7 Saturday, Sunday, or Holiday Day Pass would still be available, and the \$10 Weekend Pass would still be available on the Ventra app only.
+- The \$30 Regional Connect Pass will be available to Monthly Pass buyers for unlimited rides on CTA and Pace. - The \$7 Saturday, Sunday, or Holiday Day Pass will still be available, and the \$10 Weekend Pass will still be available on the Ventra app only.

 In addition to these changes, the Fair Transit South Cook pilot program will end January 31, 2024, as Metra and the RTA institute a new system-wide reduced fare pilot program for low-income residents.
-The proposed fare changes combined with ridership projections will contribute to a modest increase in the overall average passenger fare from \$4.60 in 2023 to \$4.73 in 2024, still significantly lower than the \$5.33 average fare in 2022.
+The fare changes combined with ridership projections will contribute to a modest increase in the overall average passenger fare from \$4.60 in 2023 to \$4.73 in 2024, still significantly lower than the \$5.33 average fare in 2022.